 Snow season: October - February

-With lakes and viewpoints and simple tourist spots, Nainital is the place to go when you want to experience snow without facing the extraordinarily harsh temperatures of the snow places in India which are higher North.
-It is blessed with immense scenic beauty and due to the number of lakes present here, it's been given the tagline of being the 'Lake district of India'.
+With lakes and viewpoints and simple tourist spots, Nainital is the place to go when you want to experience snowfall in India without facing the extraordinarily harsh temperatures of the places which are higher North.
+It is blessed with immense scenic beauty and due to the number of lakes present here, it's been given the tagline of being the 'Lake District of India'.
 One of the best places to view snowfall in Nainital is from the Snow Point which is accessible via the Ropeway.
-Though it's become quite a commercialised place, but the amazing experience you'll have here is totally worth it.
+Though it's become quite a commercialised place, the amazing experience you'll have here is totally worth it.

 Snow season: January to February for the trek.
 Leh-Manali highway is shut beyond September, otherwise.

 While Leh remains beyond reach for most winters given the harsh conditions, the Chadar Trek is supposed to be an experience like no other and one that every true traveller and trekker has on their list.
 It's a challenging 9-day trek across the frozen Zanskar river which starts from January in several batches and continues till February, sometimes even March.
 Several groups and organisations participate in it.
 A warning, though.
 This trek is not for novices and is meant for trekkers who've had relatively good experience in this arena.
 That said, Chadar Trek is bound to fascinate you if you want to experience the most amazing snowfall in India.
 There is also a certain Stok Kangri Trek, as challenging as the Chadar Trek.